 JEE Main 2026 Day 1 Memory-Based Question Paper Session 1 (Shift 1 and 2)

-Candidates can check the JEE Main 21 January 2026 Memory-Based Question for shift 1 and shift 2 below after the completion of the exam:
+Candidates can check the JEE Main 21 January 2026 Memory-Based Question for shift 1 and shift 2 below:

 JEE Main 21st Jan 2026 Maths Questions Based on Memory Shift 1